Crockpot Turkey Soup

 - Cover and cook on high for 4-5 hours or low for 6-7, or until the vegetables are very tender.

-- Uncover, add the coconut milk or cream, and stir to combine.
+- Uncover, add the cream, and stir to combine.
 Remove the bay leaf and discard.
 Taste and add additional salt if desired.

 - Optional: For turkey soup with rice or turkey noodle soup, add 1 cup cooked rice (white, brown or wild), 1 cup cooked pasta (egg noodles, elbow, penne, or any shape), or 1 cup cooked barley, stirring to combine.
 Allow to sit for 5 minutes with the heat off before serving for the flavors to absorb.